wildwoodwaltz/about-me/README.md

 V.1.0 - Created game with 5 questions and base HTML and CSS.
 V.1.1 - Added Top 10 list, Added Correct answer count. added Q's 6 and 7.
+V.1.2 - Added styling for lists and added work and school

 ## Links and Resources